-\textbf{2.5D, layered scenes:} The \textit{inpainting} and \textit{image-to-image} generation mode transforms the entire existing environment while \textit{inpainting} only takes the users' webcam backgrounds as input).
-To assemble the correct input for the image generation models, we implemented \SystemName as a 2.5D scene in Unity with five 2D layers staggered at different depths (Fig.~\ref{fig:system-layers}): \textit{(1)} foreground objects, \textit{(2)} users' videos (isolated from their video backgrounds), \textit{(3)} users' video backgrounds, \textit{(4)} background masks (i.e., to preserve regions of the video backgrounds), and \textit{(5)}~the generated environment.
-We instrumented the Unity scene with multiple orthographic cameras that only render specific layers, enabling us to capture each layer separately.
-We use orthographic cameras (i.e., cameras that do not perform perspective rendering, scene elements are rendered at a consistent scale even when placed at different depths.
+\textbf{2.5D, layered scenes:} The \textit{image-to-image} generation mode transforms the entire existing environment, while the \textit{inpainting} mode only takes users' webcam backgrounds as input.
+To isolate the correct scene elements for the image generation models, we implemented \SystemName as a 2.5D scene in Unity with five 2D layers staggered at different depths (Fig.~\ref{fig:system-layers}): \textit{(1)}~foreground objects, \textit{(2)}~users' videos (separated from their video backgrounds), \textit{(3)}~users' video backgrounds, \textit{(4)}~background masks (to preserve regions of the video backgrounds), and \textit{(5)}~the generated environment.
+We instrumented the Unity scene with multiple cameras that render specific layers, enabling us to capture each layer separately.
+We use orthographic cameras (i.e., cameras that do not perform perspective rendering), so scene elements are rendered at a consistent scale even when placed at different depths.

 \textbf{Environment segmentation:} \SystemName uses the PixelLib~\cite{olafenwaSimplifyingObjectSegmentation2021} semantic segmentation model to partition scene elements for hidden surface removal.
 We segment users from their video backgrounds via conventional computer vision techniques.
 While \SystemName displays live video feeds of the segmented users, we generate static environments using the first frame of users' videos, due to limitations with running Stable Diffusion at video rates.

 Performing person segmentation leaves empty spaces in static video backgrounds, as webcams fail to capture areas of the background that are occluded by the user.
 We used Stable Diffusion to \textit{inpaint} this area, simulating a continuous background (Fig.~\ref{fig:system-components}).